How to Create & Verify Your Google My Business Account

 What you need in order to claim and verify your business on Google

-By now, it should be clear that creating a Google My Business account and verifying ownership of your business is crucial if you want to provide accurate information, respond to reviews, attract customers, and rank higher in local search.
+By now, it should be clear that creating a Google My Business account and verifying ownership of your business is crucial if you want to provide accurate information, respond to reviews, attract customers, and rank higher in local search—even on the first page.

 As mentioned earlier, however, the process is not super simple.
 It involves two different Google platforms and three different Google accounts, all of which have similar names, and some of which you likely already have.
 So to get you off on clear footing, let’s first iron out the terminology.